tywysocki/Harvard-CS50x/README.md

-# Harvard_CS50_22 🎓
+# CS50x - 2022 Solutions 🎓

-Solutions to the 2022 [Harvard CS50](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) problem sets.
+For more information on the course click [here.](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) problem sets.

 > Something I'd like to mention on [Academic Honesty](https://cs50.harvard.edu/x/2020/honesty/).
 It's important that you do your best to figure out a         working solution on your own before looking at any of my solutions.
 Solving the problems yourself is the only way to eventual mastery.
 Don't cheat yourself!